Minsoo1036/-/README.md

 # coding test practice

-Make sure what the time complexity and space complexity of the algorithm is.
+Make sure what the time complexity or space complexity of the algorithm is.